A Dark Energy Quintessence Model of the Universe: Results and discussion:

-This means that 4.25 Gyr ago, the universe started accelerating.
-It is interesting to note that the transit red shift obtained by us is matching with the work referred to in the introduction [13]-[20].
-We present the following plots to illustrate our results.
+This means as from now, before $4.25$ Gyr, universe started accelerating.
+It is interesting to note that transition red shift obtained by us is matching with the work referred in the introduction [13]-[20].
+We present following plots to show our results. \\

 \textbf{(i) $\chi^2$ for Hubble Parameter:}\\